Parasola plicatilis (Curtis) Redhead, Vilgalys & Hopple - Pleated Inkcap

 Spores

-Almond shaped: irregularly ellipsoidal in minor axis cross section and ellipsoidal in major axis cross section, 10-13 x 7-10.5 x 6.5-8μm with an eccentric germ pore - visible in many but not all of the spores pictured on the left.
+Almond shaped: irregularly ellipsoidal in minor axis cross section and ellipsoidal in major axis cross section, 10-13 x 7-10.5 x 6.5-8μm with an eccentric germ pore - visible in many but not all of the spores pictured here.

 Spore print